starplaysyt/Pseudo3DEngine/README.md

 If you have strange artifacts on your screen try to expand window and restore it back.

+Doesn't work from cmd.
+You need to compile it first and open from .exe file.

 **I used presets from YouTube to make this))